KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation_Guides.md

 When located in the new website, select **"ffmpeg-git-full.7z"**.
 Make sure to have a program to extract the contents of ffmpeg.
 After extracting the content of ffmpeg, rename it to FFmpeg.
 Save ffmpeg in a directory of your choice, for example under local disk C:\ .

 Next step is to add ffmpeg to your path.
-Go to Start -> Edit the system environment variables.
+Go to Start &rarr; Edit the system environment variables.
 Click on "Environment Variables".
 Under "User variables for ..." find "Path" and click on Edit.
 Add a new path which would be the path in which your FFmpeg is plus \bin.
 For example, if your FFmpeg folder is saved as FFMPEG under local disk C:\ the path would be **C:\FFMPEG\bin**.

 #### 2. For Linux:
 In ubuntu, use $ sudo apt-get install ffmpeg.